getgort/gort-guide/guide/source/sections/configuration.rst

 Note that ``slack`` allows multiple elements, which means that it's possible to configure Gort to interact with multiple Slack workspaces.
-It may also be used in additions to one or more ``discord`` definitions.
+It may also be used in addition to one or more ``discord`` definitions.

 .. code:: yaml